Patricia Greene: Career

 In 1957, she auditioned for the role of Jill Archer in the BBC Radio 4 soap The Archers.
 She was preceded by six experienced radio actresses in the audition process and felt that she would not get it.
-However, she was cast in the role and has remained since.
-She found the first six weeks of appearing on The Archers tough due to her inexperience.
-She recalled that on her second day, she took stage directions too far and threw a glass of water over Norman Painting, who portrayed Phil Archer, and nearly electrocuted him.
+However, she was subsequently cast in the role.
+Greene said she found the first six weeks of appearing on The Archers tough due to her inexperience; she recalled that on her second day, she took stage directions too far and threw a glass of water over Norman Painting, who portrayed Phil Archer, and nearly electrocuted him.
 This impressed series creator Godfrey Baseley and he kept her on the series.

+Greene would continue to voice Jill for the next 68 years until her own death, with her final episode broadcast in September 2025.
+She also voiced the character for an episode of One Foot in the Grave in 1990.
+Greene holds a Guinness World Record for being the longest serving actor in a soap opera in any medium.
-Also in 1957, she had a small role in the TV Movie A Man For All Seasons.

-In 1961, she starred as Anne in the British film The Kitchen and in 1964 she played Mary in the TV series It's a Woman's World.

-In what are considered Greene's most famous on screen roles, she played various characters in the British soap Crossroads between 1965 and 1969.
+Outside of The Archers, her other roles included a small role in the television film A Man For All Seasons in 1957.
+In 1961, she appeared as Anne in the British film The Kitchen, and in 1964 she played Mary in the TV series It's a Woman's World.
+Greene also played various characters in the ITV soap opera Crossroads between 1965 and 1969.

-She voiced her character Jill Archer for an episode of One Foot in the Grave in 1990.

 In March 2000, she appeared in the first episode of the BBC medical soap opera Doctors as Margaret Richmond.
 She reprised the role a month later, as well as appearing in an episode of the BBC medical drama Casualty later in 2000.

-Personal life
+Personal life and death

 Greene married English actor George Selway in 1959.
-They later divorced and she married Cyril Austen Richardson in 1972, with whom she had a son, born in 1972.
+They later divorced, and she married Cyril Austen Richardson in 1972, with whom she had a son, born in 1972.
 She was widowed in 1986.
-Greene was tempted to leave The Archers when her son was a toddler but felt a loyalty to the programme and stayed.
+Greene was tempted to leave The Archers when her son was a toddler, but felt a loyalty to the programme, and stayed.

-In August 2023, Greene moved to an assisted living facility.
-She continues to record for The Archers.
+In August 2023, Greene moved to Cliveden Manor Care Home in Marlow, Buckinghamshire.
+She continued to record for The Archers until shortly before her death on 9 July 2026, aged 95.